pytorch/serve/examples/intel_extension_for_pytorch/README.md

 Add the following lines in `config.properties` to use launcher with its default configuration.
 ```
-ipex_enable=True
-cpu_launcher_enable=True
+ipex_enable=true
+cpu_launcher_enable=true
 ```

-Launcher by default uses `numactl` if its installed to ensure socket is pinned and thus memory is allocated from local numa mode.
+Launcher by default uses `numactl` if its installed to ensure socket is pinned and thus memory is allocated from local numa node.
 To use launcher without numactl, add the following lines in `config.properties`.
 ```
-ipex_enable=True
-cpu_launcher_enable=True
+ipex_enable=true
+cpu_launcher_enable=true
 cpu_launcher_args=--disable_numactl
 ```

 Launcher by default uses only non-hyperthreaded cores if hyperthreading is present to avoid core compute resource sharing.
 To use launcher with all cores, both physical and logical, add the following lines in `config.properties`.
 ```
-ipex_enable=True
-cpu_launcher_enable=True
+ipex_enable=true
+cpu_launcher_enable=true
 cpu_launcher_args=--use_logical_core
 ```
 Please refer to [here](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/launch_script.md) for a full list of tunable configuration of launcher.

-### Note about number of worker
-We recommend using launcher with single worker only.

 ## Benchmarking with Launcher
 Launcher can be used with Torchserve official [benchmark](https://github.com/pytorch/serve/tree/master/benchmarks) to launch server and benchmark requests with optimal configuration on Intel hardware.